habitat-sh/builder/components/builder-web/README.md

 ## Setting up a Custom OAuth Application

 By default, `builder-web` is configured to use a preconfigured dev github oauth application.
 This should suffice as long as you intend to use `http://localhost:3000` as the homepage.
-If you need to use an alternate host name or port, you will need to setup a separate oauth application and configure `builder-api` and `builder-sessionsrv` with its generated credentials.
+If you need to use an alternate host name or port, you will need to setup a separate oauth application and configure `builder-api` with its generated credentials.

 To register a new oauth application, go to your github user account settings and navigate to `OAuth Applications` and then click on `Register a new application`.